ashleychontos/pySYD/docs/cli.rst

 Estimating numax
 ++++++++++++++++++++

-All options relevant for the first (optional) module to estimate numax:
+The following options are relevant for the first, optional module that is designed to estimate numax if it is not known:

 - ``--bin``, ``--binning``
    * dest = ``args.binning``